mininet/mininet.github.com/source/support/index.markdown

 You are also encouraged to contribute helpful questions and answers to the [FAQ](https://github.com/mininet/mininet/wiki/FAQ).

 Please also feel free to make use of the `#mininet` IRC channel on [FreeNode](http://freenode.net) for Mininet-related discussion.
+For OpenFlow discussion, please feel free to use `#openflow` (and people on `#openflow` might also be able to help with Mininet issues.)

 Bug Reports and Feature Requests
 ---------------------------------